MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/create-bar-chart.md

 ### Visual transform

-The `visualTransform` function receives data from the data view and transforms it to a data structure which is described by the above interfaces.
+Now that we defined our data structures, we map data onto them using the `visualTransform` function.
+This function receives data from the data view and transforms it to a format your visual can use.
+In this case it returns the `BarChartViewModel` interface described above.

 The `DataView` contains the queried data to be visualized.
 This data can be in different forms, such as categorical and tabular.
 To build a categorical visual like a bar chart, you only need to use the categorical property on the `DataView`.
 Defining `visualTransform` lets you convert `DataView` into a view model your visual will use.

-The `visualTransform` function returns a `BarChartViewModel` interface (contains view points and settings)

 This function is called whenever the visual is updated.

-20 minutes into meeting
-can use own structures
-describes look or chart width of bars colors, etc.

-### Rendering
+## Rendering

+Once the data is defined, it is time to render it.
+This is done from the IVisual function.
+This function is described in the [Visual API](visual-api.md) page.
+It contains a `constructor` class that creates the visual and an `update` class that is called each time the visual reloads.

-constructor function - 27 minutes
+### constructor function - 27 minutes

 ### Update